Italian cruiser Marsala: Design

 Marsala was 140.3 m long at the waterline, with a beam of 13 m and a draft of 4.1 m.
 She displaced 3575 LT normally and up to 4141 LT at full load.
 She had a short forecastle deck and a pair of pole masts.
-Her crew consisted 13 officers and 283 enlisted men.
+Her crew consisted of 13 officers and 283 enlisted men.

 The ship's propulsion system consisted of three steam turbines, each driving a screw propeller.
 Steam was provided by fourteen mixed coal and oil firing Blechynden boilers, which were vented into four widely spaced funnels.
 The engines were rated at 23000 shp for a top speed of 27.66 kn.
 She had a cruising range of 1400 nmi at an economical speed of 13 kn.
 The ship's propulsion system proved to be unreliable in service.

 Marsala was armed with a main battery of six 120 mm L/50 guns mounted singly.
 She was also equipped with a secondary battery of six 76 mm L/50 guns, which provided close-range defense against torpedo boats.
 She also carried two 450 mm torpedo tubes submerged in the hull.
 Marsala also had a capacity to carry 200 naval mines.
 The ship was only lightly armored, with a 38 mm thick deck, and 100 mm thick plating on her main conning tower.